Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating GenAI into Collaborative Newswork: Related Work

 Newsrooms are fundamentally collaborative workplaces, where the production of news relies on distributed roles and interdependent tasks.
 Early ethnographic studies have emphasized that news is not authored by individual journalists alone but is the result of collective coordination \cite{tuchman1973making,cottle2007ethnography,robinson2011journalism}.
 Collaboration structures how news stories are pitched, developed, verified, and ultimately published \cite{tuchman1973making}.

 One core form of collaboration is the front-line journalist–editor relationship.
 Front-line journalists generate ideas, gather information, and draft stories, while editors provide oversight, frame narratives, and ensure adherence to professional values such as accuracy, fairness, and credibility \cite{frost2010reporting,kolodzy2006convergence,duffy2021out}.
-Duffy \cite{duffy2021out} argued that much of journalism research tends to conflate the roles of front-line journalists and editors, overlooking the crucial distinctions between them.
-While front-line journalists are often foregrounded as the visible producers of news, editors play a central role as the gatekeepers of news values.

 Another dimension of collaboration occurs among front-line journalists themselves.
-Carlson \cite{carlson2009dueling} points out that front-line journalists, even when affiliated with different news organizations, often end up working in shared spaces such as press conferences, media briefings, or public events.
-They sometimes also directly coordinate with one another in joint reporting arrangements \cite{dailey2005convergence,carlson2009dueling}.
+Carlson \cite{carlson2009dueling} points out that front-line journalists, even when affiliated with different news organizations, often end up working in shared spaces such as press conferences, media briefings, or public events \cite{dailey2005convergence,carlson2009dueling}.
 The collaborations of front-line journalists create conditions where information is rapidly exchanged and professional norms are reinforced through peer interactions \cite{crouse2003boys}.

 Collaboration in newsrooms increasingly spans both internal professional boundaries and external organizational ones.
 Internally, front-line journalists and editors work closely with photojournalists, data journalists, designers, and technical staff to produce multimedia stories, navigating tensions between journalistic norms and technical or esthetic priorities \cite{xiao2025might,wu2021immersive,pavlik2019journalism}.
 For instance, Xiao et al. \cite{xiao2025might} documented how in-house AI engineers and journalists collaborated to build GenAI tools: engineers providing technical infrastructure, and journalists contributing normative and contextual expertise.
 Externally, some today's journalists also need to negotiate collaborations with technology companies that supply GenAI systems \cite{dodds2025knowledge,xiao2025let,simon2024escape}; such partnerships then raise new questions about editorial independence \cite{simon2024escape}.